deanturpin/superdean.com/watchmaker.md

 ## Rebuild and lubricate

-A very complicated business, but let's look at the key areas of interest.
+Lubrication can become a very complicated business, so let's look at the key areas of interest.
+As a bare minimum you will need:

 - A light oil for the quickest moving parts ([Moebius Syntalube 9010](https://www.cousinsuk.com/product/moebius-9010-syntalube)): outrageously expensive!
 - A grease for the high-friction metal-on-metal components ([Moebius 8300](https://www.cousinsuk.com/product/moebius-8300-all-purpose-favourite))